 Even if you have the best product in the world, if your image harks of a corporate, stuffy or distant corporation, you’re going to struggle to convince people to buy your wonder-product.
 Why?
 Because we humans are driven by feelings and crave connections.
 One of the best ways to humanise your business and help your audience to feel connected with it is to introduce them to the team of people behind your brand.
 This lets your audience know that there are real people putting their hearts and souls into producing your products.

 4. Product announcement

 A great way to generate buzz around your world-beating new product is to film a product announcement video.
-You can ramp up the anticipation with product demonstrations and a full run-through of the features and benefits that you’ve packed into it.
-Tech giants Apple are the masters of this genre.
-They’ve turned their product launches into annual events.
-In fact, their product video to launch the iPhone 11 had just shy of 30 million views at the time of writing.
+You can ramp up the anticipation with product demonstrations and a run-through of the features and benefits that you’ve packed into it.
+Tech giants Apple are the masters of this genre – take this MacBook Pro reveal video for instance:

 While you’re unlikely to gain that much traction (sorry!), it’s well worth taking a leaf out of Apple’s book to create your own hype.

 Okay, so we’ve already established that your customers read and watch reviews before they buy a product.
 It’s also a safe bet that if they want to learn new skills, they’re going to head straight to YouTube.
 Which presents you with a great opportunity.
 You know your products inside out and better than anyone.
 Why not impart some knowledge upon your audience?
 If you can share useful tips and tricks that bring added value to their lives, then you could boost the loyalty of existing customers and attract a legion of new followers at the same time.